We may earn money or other compensation from the companies or products mentioned in this post.

 What’s not a Disneyland and Pregnant rumor?
 You can get discount Disneyland tickets with our partners at Get Away Today, plus enjoy even more savings when you combine tickets with a hotel.
 Use promo code Happiest10 and save an additional $10 on qualifying Disneyland packages.

 The first thing pregnant women at Disneyland want to know is, “Is it worth going?
 What can I ride anyway?”
 Yes, it’s absolutely worth going.
-And here’s why.
+And all of these rides are just some of the reasons why.

-Disneyland Rides (see photos of seating arrangements here) that are Pregnancy Approved but remember to always check with your doctor first:
+Disneyland and Pregnant Rides (see photos of seating arrangements here).
+All Pregnancy approved attractions, but remember to always check with your doctor first:

 - Alice in Wonderland.
 Plenty of room for a growing belly with a pull down lap bar.
 There are two rows in each caterpillar, so you may like to take one just for yourself.